Gajol/Content/Psychology/Book-Think-Fast-Think-Slow/Book - Think Fast, Think Slow-KitchenPC-2.md

 Thoughts of Future:

 - Biases: What can be done about biases?
 How can basic biases of overconfidence, extreme predictions and planning fallacy be controlled?
 Recognize anchors, reframe problems, ...
-- Training to avoid System 1 errors?
-Recognize the signs that you are in a cognitive mindset, **slow down**, ask for System 2 reinforcement.
+- Training to avoid System 1 errors? recognize the signs that you are in a cognitive mindset, **slow down**, ask for System 2 reinforcement.
 - Organizations:
   - Decision Stages: Frame the problem to be solved -> collect the relevant information leading to a decision -> reflect -> review.
   - Organization improvement comes from routinely looking for efficiency improvements at each of these stages.
 Iteratively; constant quality control and agility.